ory/sdk/clients/client/python/docs/V0alpha2Api.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure Bearer authorization: bearer
+# Configure Bearer authorization: oryAccessToken
 configuration = ory_client.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )